180D-FW-2021/Team5/README.md

     python berryIMU.py

 ### Car RPi
-The only set up needed for the Car RPi is to connect to the internet by modifying the wpa_supplicant.conf file.
-Once connected, run 'ifconfig' to obtain the IP address under the WLAN0: inet.
+The only set up needed for the Car RPi is to connect to the internet by modifying the `wpa_supplicant.conf` file.
+Once connected, run `ifconfig` to obtain the IP address under the `WLAN0: inet`.
 Then enter the settings to enable remote ssh.
-You will need to install paho-mqtt onto your virtual environment.

 Then connect the RPi to the powerbank, then remote ssh and clone the repo.

     ssh pi@<ip address>
     git clone https://github.com/180D-FW-2021/Team5.git

-Then go to the 'Team5/hardware' folder.
-You will need to modify the file to change any pin assignments and mqtt topics as needed.
-Note that enL and enR MUST be PWM pins (pins 12,13,18,19)
+Then go to the `Team5/hardware` folder.
+You will need to modify the file to change any pin assignments and MQTT topics as needed.
+Note that `enL` and `enR` MUST be PWM pins (pins 12,13,18,19)

     nano mqtt_motor.py
         in1 = ...
         in2 = ...
         etc.

-Then you can activate your virtual environment (refer to controller laptop section to create an virtual environment) and run the main program.
+The virtual environment provided in `controller/environment.yml` has all necessary packages to run the car software.
+Follow the steps in the Controller Laptop section to create the same environment on the Car RPi.
+Then activate the environment and run the main code.

     conda activate controller
     python mqtt_motor.py

+Since the `controller` environment contains many large packages that the car will never use, you can also create a simpler environment, including only the `paho-mqtt` package.

+    conda create -n <envname> -c conda-forge paho-mqtt conda activate <envname>
+    python mqtt_motor.py

 1. If your car responds to messages that your controller did not send, make sure that you are not responding to other messages on the same mqtt topic.
 If this occurs, please change the topic on all MQTT programs.
-2. Note: you can modify the turning length of the car by editting the car.py file's left_turn_length and right_turn_length.
+2. Note: you can modify the turning length of the car by editing the car.py file's left_turn_length and right_turn_length.
 3. If you suddenly lose connection to the car, it is possible that the car left the range of the remote ssh.
 In this case, you will need to reconnect to the car and rerun the program.
-In the case that the motors are still running, press Ctrl+C to abort the program (this will cause the car to stop the motors) and you may restart the game as normal.
+In the case that the motors are still running, press `Ctrl+C` to abort the program (this will cause the car to stop the motors) and you may restart the game as normal.

 ### Controller Laptop